-Vegan cookies: such as oreos form the base of the crust while the cream centres help to bind everything together.
-You can use any vegan-friendly cookies you'd like here, if you're using biscuits without a cream centre, just add a little more butter to the base if needed.
+Vegan cookies: such as Oreos form the base of the crust while the cream centers help to bind everything together.
+You can use any vegan-friendly cookies you'd like here, if you're using biscuits without a cream center, just add a little more butter to the base if needed.

-Vegan butter: the main job of the vegan butter is to make sure the base sets in place once chilled.
-You can also use vegan margarine, soya spread, olive spread or coconut oil in it’s place, just if you want to keep this recipe suitable for those with a specific allergy, keep an eye on the ingredients list vegan on margarine/butter as different brands will contain nuts or coconut.
+Vegan butter: the main job of vegan butter is to make sure the base sets in place once chilled.
+You can also use vegan margarine, soya spread, olive spread, or coconut oil in its place, just if you want to keep this recipe suitable for those with a specific allergy, keep an eye on the ingredients list vegan on margarine/butter as different brands will contain nuts or coconut.

-Vegan Greek style yoghurt: I use Alpro Greek style but If you can’t find vegan greek style yoghurt, you can substitute it with regular soya yoghurt or coconut yoghurt if you don't need to keep the recipe coconut-free.
+Vegan Greek-style yogurt: I use Alpro Greek style but If you can’t find vegan greek-style yogurt, you can substitute it with regular soy yogurt or coconut yogurt if you don't need to keep the recipe coconut-free.

-Cacao powder: you can use raw cacao powder which has a slightly more acidic flavour or Dutch processed which will give a deep rich flavour.
+Cacao powder: you can use raw cacao powder which has a slightly more acidic flavor or Dutch-processed which will give a deep rich flavor.

-Vanilla extract: the vanilla is used to balance out the flavours of the dessert as well as intensifying the sweetness.
+Vanilla extract: the vanilla is used to balance out the flavors of the dessert as well as intensify the sweetness.
 Make sure you opt for a brand that is vegan-friendly such as Neilsen Massey pure vanilla extract and Taylor and Colledge vanilla bean extract.

 The no-bake crust comes together in just a few easy steps.
-First add the cookies and vegan butter to your food processor and blitz until the ingredients stick together.
+First, add the cookies and vegan butter to your food processor and blitz until the ingredients stick together.
 It will look like a paste/dough consistency.
-Line the bottom and sides of a 7″ cake tin with removable base with some parchment paper and press the dough into the base of the pan.
-You can use a spatula, flat bottomed glass, cup measure or just your hands to press it in evenly as possible!
+Line the bottom and sides of a 7" cake tin with a removable base with some parchment paper and press the dough into the base of the pan.
+You can use a spatula, flat bottomed glass, cup measure, or just your hands to press it in evenly as possible!
 Pop the crust in the fridge and get onto making that filling.

-First melt the chocolate over a double boiler (bain-marie).
-Add the ingredients (melted chocolate, silken tofu, greek style yoghurt, cacao powder, vanilla extract and salt) I recommend leaving out the maple syrup to start and adding it once the other ingredients have been blended if needed.
+First, melt the chocolate over a double boiler (bain-marie).
+Add the ingredients (melted chocolate, silken tofu, greek style yogurt, cacao powder, vanilla extract, and salt) I recommend leaving out the maple syrup to start and adding it once the other ingredients have been blended if needed.
 The crust of the tart is already very sweet so only add the sweetener to the filling according to your personal taste.

 Once set, remove the cake from the tin.
 You can use a blow torch to gently heat the sides of the pan to make it easier for the cake to slide out of the tin.